zaigie/stream-infer/README.md

 This mode is mainly useful for the development of inference servers, where structured data can be passed in via REST/gRPC or other methods to initiate an inference task.

-Check out and run the demo here: [examples/dynamic.py](https://github.com/zaigie/stream_infer/blob/main/examples/dynamic.py)
+View and run the demo: [examples/dynamic_app.py](https://github.com/zaigie/stream_infer/blob/main/examples/dynamic_app.py)

 ### Visualization Development & Debugging